Tiberius Claudius Nero (father of Tiberius Caesar): Second Triumvirate

 Towards the end of Nero's praetorship, the Second Triumvirate began to break down, causing a dangerous situation in Rome as the triumvirs went to battle with each other.
 Because of this turmoil, Nero's praetorship was extended, and he was forced to choose sides.
 Due to his distrust of Octavian, he cast his lot with Mark Antony.
 In 41 BCE, he fled Campania, where he was in charge of the garrison, with Livia and Tiberius in tow, joining Antony's brother Lucius Antonius in Perusia.
 Perusia was besieged by Octavian's men by the time Nero arrived, and when the town fell in 40 BC, he was forced to flee first to Praeneste, and then Naples.
 In 40 BCE, Octavian and Mark Antony reconciled.

 In Naples, Nero tried in vain to raise a slave battalion against Octavian and then asked for refuge with Sextus Pompey, who was then acting as a pirate leader in Sicily, but was denied.
 Nero, with his family, joined Mark Antony soon after in Achaea.

 After three years of fleeing from Octavian, Nero returned to Rome with Livia and three-year-old Tiberius.
-Octavian immediately after catching sight of Livia, fell in love with her, despite the fact that she was still married.
+Octavian, immediately after catching sight of Livia, fell in love with her, even though she was still married.
 Octavian was married to Scribonia, with whom he had a daughter named Julia, now known as Julia the Elder.
 Octavian and Scribonia divorced.
 At the time of Augustus's divorce, Livia was 6 months pregnant with Nero's second son.
 Nero was persuaded or forced by Octavian to divorce Livia.
-Octavian and Livia married on January 17, 38 BCE waiving the traditional waiting period.
+Octavian and Livia married on January 17, 38 BCE, waiving the traditional waiting period.
 Nero was present at their wedding, giving Livia away "just as a father would".
-Nero and Livia's second son was born in early 38 BCE and he was named Decimus Claudius Drusus, which was later changed to Nero Claudius Drusus.
-After his birth, Augustus sent Drusus to Nero to raise him.
+Nero and Livia's second son was born in early 38 BCE, and he was named Decimus Claudius Drusus, which was later changed to Nero Claudius Drusus.
+After his birth, Octavian sent Drusus to Nero to raise him.
 Using a cognomen such as Nero as a first name was unusual, as was the prominence given to his maternal lineage in adopting Drusus as his cognomen.

 Death

-Nero died in 33 BCE, leaving Augustus as his sons' guardian.
+Nero died in 33 BC, leaving Octavian as his son's guardian.
 Tiberius, aged 9, delivered his father's funeral eulogy on the Rostra in Rome.
 When the future Roman emperor Tiberius celebrated his coming of age, he staged two gladiatorial contests; one was held at the Forum in memory of his father and the other at the amphitheatre in memory of his grandfather Drusus.